Campus management systems vs. traditional administration: a comparison

 Cost efficiency: long-term savings vs. initial investment

-When deciding between a Campus Management System and traditional management approaches, the Cost efficiency plays a decisive role.
+When deciding between a Campus Management System and traditional administrative approaches, the Cost efficiency plays a decisive role.
 At first glance, the introduction of a modern system may involve a high initial investment, but in the long term there are numerous savings and benefits.

 A traditional management system may have low initial costs, but often hides unexpected expenses: